mitucsaki/OpenStack/README.md

 # OpenStack-Guide
-Useful info and scripts to deploy OpenStack
+This guide will help you deploy a simple OpenStack Enviorment for personal use-case.

+Check the Wiki for instructions